altaficial/altaficial/content/compost heap/Why Mental Health Matters (and why it's not just about "being happy").md

 - **The good:** Online therapy, mental health apps, and virtual support groups have made it easier than ever to access help.
 And connecting with friends and family online can be a lifeline when we're feeling isolated.
 - **The bad:** The constant stream of notifications, the pressure to be "perfect" online, and the comparison trap of social media can take a serious toll on our mental well-being.
 And let's not forget the doomscrolling...

 Finding a healthy balance with technology is key.
 It's about being mindful of how it's affecting us and setting boundaries when needed.
-Remember, you're in control, not your devices.
+Reminder, you're in control, not your devices.